codebee-org/terraform-aws-s3backend/README.md

-# S3 Backend Module
+# S3 backend module
-This is a description for a module
+This module creates the resources to support S3 as standard backend for Terraform allowing team collaboration.